Sony NW-A810: Design

 This player shares the same hardware and design with Sony NW-A800.
-The whole body is encased with metal, and has a 2.0" LCD display.
+The whole body is encased with metal, and has a 2.0" LCD.
 The three control buttons below the display are specially arranged to make up the Walkman logo on the front.
 Additionally, there is a chrome-like strip made of polished metal surrounding the device.
 Overall, the design is in a similar style with Sony's preceding Walkman A series model, NW-A1000/3000, which did not come to sale in United States.
 Both of them feature a surrounding metal strip and deliberately arranged control buttons to mimic the Walkman logo.
 The available colors for the NW-A810/800 model are black, white, purple and pink in Japan.

 Operation

 Navigation is handled via three circular controls on the front of the player: a power/option key, a back/home button, and a four-way control pad surrounding a central play/pause key.A dedicated volume rocker sits on the right edge of the player.

 The user interface is composed of nine icons organized in a 3X3 square.
 Icons Are highlighted and magnified as the user scrolls through them.
 The operation system offers a searching function, letting user search for a song based on artist, album, release year and genre.